Phillocity/Perlego-Books-Clone/README.md

 Above all else, the greatest challenge was the deployment process.
 While I've used docker before, I'm still not very familiar with it and it took a lot of time to get it working.
 In the end I was able to get my app running with a mongo database but I was unable to import the iniital data I procured, therefore I moved the database onto a cloud cluster for ease of access.

 Overall I'm very happy with the project, in the total time of 4 days I was able to learn a new framework, create a fullstack project and deploy it to AWS.

+# Update - 1
+In a last-minute test, my core components did not render on physical mobiles or Firefox, but worked perfectly in Chrome Desktop + Mobile using the responsive dev tools function.
+A closer look in FireFox reveals that a class that adds a subtle fade in effect to elements was not firing.

+Therefore leaving any element with a class of **"fade in"** to be permanently set to opacity:0 as opposed to having a brief transiton to opacity:1.

+A quick fix here would be to just remove the class entirely.
+But in the long run this should be investigated more and serve as a reminder that beyond mobiles there are also other browsers to consider.